 NG MENG TAM, Filipino, is an Independent Director of the Bank, having been reelected last October 25, 2007.
 Being one of the incorporators of Access Banking Corporation, the predecessor of the Bank, he served as Director of the Bank from 1995 to 2001.
 He holds a Bachelor of Science degree in Physics from the Mapua Institute of Technology.
-Over the past several years, he has been President of Cinema 2000, Inc., and the President of High Pointe Property, Inc. He is 71 years old.
+Over the past several years, he has been Owner/Vice President of Edsa Cinema 2000, Inc., and Vice Chairman of FSM Cinema Inc. He is 72 years old.

 EDWIN B. VILLANUEVA, Filipino, has been an Independent Director of the Bank since 2002 and is the Chairman of the Audit Committee.
 He received his Bachelor of Science degree in Management Engineering (cum laude) from Ateneo De Manila University and Master's degree in Business Administration from Wharton School at the University of Pennsylvania.
 He is the Chairman of VFL Advisors, Inc. and President of ABV Inc., a real estate holding company.
-He is President of CIBI Foundation Inc. He holds directorships in the Microventures Financing Corp., Makati Supermart Group, Testech Inc., and DFNN Inc., Iwave Inc., and Advisor to the Board of CDC/Quadrillion group, and to the Board of Philratings, Inc. He is 66 years old.
+He is President of CIBI Foundation Inc. He holds directorships in the Credit Access Philippines Financing Corp (formerly Microventures Financing Corp.), Makati Supermart Group, Testech Inc., DFNN Inc., and Iwave Inc., and Advisor to the Board of CDC/Quadrillion Group, and to the Board of Philratings, Inc. He is 67 years old.

-The independent directors have met and continue to meet all the qualifications and possess none of the disqualifications of an Independent Director under the Bank's

-Code of Corporate Governance, Section 38 of the Securities Regulation Code and relevant BSP rules.
+The independent directors have met and continue to meet all the qualifications and possess none of the disqualifications of an Independent Director under the Bank's Code of Corporate Governance, Section 38 of the Securities Regulation Code and relevant BSP rules.